Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 extern
 ------

-A lot of the time you're going to be working with other peoples code.
+A lot of the time you're going to be working with other people's code.
 Most often, that code will be written in Rust, downloaded as a crate, and combined with your code into a single binary.
 Sometimes, though, you'll want to work with code written in other languages, either by consuming a library written in another language, or by building a library that another language can consume.